shwetajoshi-15/discoAnt/README.md

 2. Align the sample fasta files to reference genome
 3. Filter out off-target alignments (based on the gene start and end site provided)
 4. Merge alignments from all samples
-5. Correct (based on reference transcript annotations) and collapse transcripts
+5. Correct and collapse transcripts
-6. Classify the transcripts based on known annotations
-7. Align the samples fasta files to the metagene
+6. Align reads to the metagene and generate counts/TPM
-8. Generate counts/TPM based on the alignments to the metagene
-9. Generate stacked bar plots representing transcript usage
+7. Generate stacked bar plots representing transcript usage